-- 1. All subdivision proposals which contain lands designated as Special Flood Hazard Areas by the Federal Emergency Management Agency (FEMA) by virtue of their Flood Insurance Rate Maps (FIRM) for Hillsborough County, New Hampshire; dated September 25, 2009, as amended, shall conform to the requirements of this Section. - 2.
-The Planning Board shall review each applicable subdivision application to ensure that all necessary permits have been received from those governmental agencies from which approval is required under applicable State or Federal Law, including Section 404 of the Federal Water Pollution Control Act Amendments of 1972, 33 U.S.C.
-1334. - 3.
-The Planning Board shall require all subdivision plats identify base flood elevation data, if applicable. - 4.
-Sufficient evidence (construction drawings, grading and land treatment plans) shall be submitted by the applicant in order to enable the Planning Board to confirm that: (a) all such proposals are consistent with the need to minimize flood hazards; (b) all public utilities and facilities are located and constructed to minimize or eliminate flood damage; and (c) adequate drainage is provided so as to reduce exposure to flood hazards. - 5.
+- 1. All subdivision proposals which contain lands designated as Special Flood Hazard Areas by the Federal Emergency Management Agency (FEMA) by virtue of their Flood Insurance Rate Maps (FIRM) and Flood Insurance Study (FIS) for Hillsborough County, New Hampshire; dated September 25, 2009, as amended, shall conform to the requirements of this Section. - 2.
+The Planning Board shall review each applicable subdivision application to ensure that all necessary permits have been received from those governmental agencies from which approval is required under applicable State or Federal Law, including, but not limited to: NHDES Wetlands, Alteration of Terrain, or Shoreland Permits; and/or Section 404 of the Federal Water Pollution Control Act Amendments of 1972, 33 U.S.C.
+1334, and in conformance to the Town's US EPA MS4 Permit. - 3.
+The Planning Board shall require that all subdivision plats identify the FEMA regulatory base flood elevation data as shown on the FIRMs and tabulated in the FIS, as applicable.

+- 4. Sufficient evidence (construction drawings, grading and land treatment plans) shall be submitted by the applicant in order to enable the Planning Board to confirm that: (a) all such proposals are consistent with the need to minimize flood hazards; (b) all proposed public utilities and facilities are located above the regulatory base flood elevations, and constructed to minimize or eliminate flood damage; and (c) adequate drainage is provided so as to avoid exposure to flood hazards. - 5.
 Prior to approving any application for subdivision approval under these Regulations, the applicant must affirmatively demonstrate to the Planning Board, by a preponderance of credible evidence presented at public hearing, that all requirements of this Section have been met and that the procedures set forth in these Regulations have been followed.